basicsofthebible/basicsofthebible.org/studyguide/NextSteps.md

 ## The Law
 The books of the Law describe how the Creator God called a nation of special servants, the Israelites, and gave them the task of telling the whole world about Him.
 You will quickly discover that the Israelites failed in this task time and again.
 Yet God never abandoned the people of Israel, even to this day and He will still fulfill the promise He made to Abraham in Genesis 12.
 The books of the Law lay the foundation for understanding all the historical and prophetic books of the Hebrew Scriptures and even more importantly, for understanding how Yeshua the Messiah (Jesus Christ) perfectly and completely fulfills the requirements of the Law on our behalf.
 If He hadn't, we wouldn't be able to have a relationship with our Creator and would remain His enemy (through our own doing, not His).

 Here, instead of diving right into the details of the Law (where the chances of getting "lost" are pretty high), we start with the letter to the Hebrews, which is the best summary and explanation of the Law in the entire Bible.
 The Law begins with the book of Genesis, but since you've just completed reading that book, there is no need to repeat it in this study.
-Then, after reading Exodus through Deuteronomy, the study is again "framed" by another explanatory book on the Law—the letter by Paul to the Galatians, which provides a wonderful way to "stop and look back" on what you've just read.
+Then, after reading Exodus through Deuteronomy, the study is again "framed" by another explanatory book on the Law——the letter by Paul to the Galatians, which provides a wonderful way to "stop and look back" on what you've just read.

 Hebrews
 Exodus